nerdzeu/nerdz.eu/setup/README.md

 ### I'm getting some weird exceptions from the Groovy script, something about timestamps.

 Remember to set your timezone to UTC.
-If it still doesn't work, please open an issue.
+If it still doesn't work, please open an issueon this repository.

 ### HTTPS does not work on nginx.
 It does not load the assets!